precice/precice.github.io/pages/community/precice-workshop-2022.md

 * Multi-scale coupling
 * Building, packaging, testing, documentation and other Research Software Engineering topics

-Please use the [registration form](https://tagung.informatik-forum.org/preCICE2022/register) if you would like to submit a talk.
+If you would like to submit a talk, please fill in the respective details during the registration process.
+Note that the talks need to be pre-recorded (similar to the talks from [our last workshop](https://www.youtube.com/playlist?list=PLM2obW2udWdoxe1TGVuJXyIRM2JA8pOEL)) and submitted a few days before the workshop starts.
+Have a look at the [important dates](https://precice.org/precice-workshop-2022.html#important-dates) below for details.

 ## Important dates